 *This is not a hotline to report crime.
 To report crime, please contact your local law enforcement agency or call 1-866-DHS-2-ICE.

-- Assistance signing-up to receive automated custody status information about an alien in custody (DHS-VINE);
+- Assistance signing-up to receive automated custody status of noncitizens in custody (DHS-VINE);

 - Additional criminal or immigration history may be available about an alien to victims or their families;